patujaware123/customer_behavior_analysis/README.md

 - Sales by Age Group
 - Customer and Subscription Analysis

-The dashboard allows users to interact with the data and explore customer behavior from different perspectives.
+The dashboard provides an interactive way to explore customer behavior across different dimensions.

 ---